 Dagestan Lights – Dagestan;

-Severo-Stavropolskoye, Pelagiadinskoye - Stavropol Territory;
+Severo-Stavropolskoye, Pelachiadinskoye - Stavropol Territory;

-Leningradskoye, Maykopskoye, Staro-Minskoye, Berezanskoye - Krasnodar Territory.
+Leningradskoye, Maikopskoye, Staro-Minskoye, Berezanskoye - Krasnodar region.

-After the collapse of the USSR in Russia, there was a drop in the volume of natural gas production.
-The decline was observed mainly in the Northern economic region (8 billion m 3 in 1990 and 4 billion m 3 in 1994), in the Urals (43 billion m 3 and 35 billion m and
+After the collapse of the USSR, Russia experienced a decline in natural gas production.
+The decline was observed mainly in the North economic region(8 billion m 3 in 1990 and 4 billion m 3 in 1994), in the Urals (43 billion m 3 and 35 billion m 3), in the West Siberian economic region (576 and

 At the end of 1994, there was an upward trend in production levels.